Noxwerlock08/Script2Update/README.md

 # Script2Update
-This is an Script to Update your PC if your OS is an enviroment of Linux
+This is a script to upgrade your PC if your OS is Linux environment

+Made by Noxwerlock